-The National Flood Insurance Program is a federal program that provides affordable flood insurance in at-risk areas.
-It’s a great backup if you can’t get the coverage with your main provider.
 How do you figure out if NFIP is the right choice for your home?
 Ask the agent who’s setting up your homeowners’ insurance policy.
 You have to apply for NFIP insurance through an insurance agent — you can’t get it directly — so they’ll help you figure out what the best option is and guide you through the application process.

 The Louisiana Insurance Guaranty Association is a private, non-profit entity designed to function as a safety net in case your insurer becomes insolvent.
 In other words: If your insurer can’t make good on a claim, the LIGA will step in and provide financial backing.

 All of our top picks are covered by the LIGA.
 If you’d like to check out additional insurers, use the Louisiana Department of Insurance’s search tool.
 When you search a company and the phrase “Admitted Insurer” appears by their name, they’re covered by the LIGA.